erdzeichen/KiMoPack/docs/source/Plotting.rst

 	Which is useful for fast surveys, otherwise the method :meth:`self.Save_Plots()<plot_func.TA.Save_Plots>` stores all plots (see :ref:`Data Export and Project Saving`).
 The axis labels are accessible via the **baseunit** and the Fonts are accessible via the function :meth:`pf.changefonts()<plot_func.changefonts>`
+*	The parameter **equal_energy_bin** can be set to a value which results in that the spectral plots are shown in enqual energy bins.
+This is useful for tracking vibrations and such.
+As of version 6.7.1 this is only happing for the RAW plotting.

 interactive Plotting
 ---------------------